 UK Only: 0800 619 81 25 Intl: + 44 1481 823938 | Contact

-You cannot register your land, because this is a such a small plot; specifically it is defined as a “souvenir plot”.
-A souvenir plot is defined in the Land Registration (Scotland) Act 1979 as “a piece of land which, being of inconsiderable size or no practical utility, is unlikely to be wanted in isolation except for the sake of mere ownership or for sentimental reasons or commemorative purposes”
+You cannot register your land because of its size; specifically it is defined as a “souvenir plot”.
+A souvenir plot is defined as “a piece of land which, being of inconsiderable size or no practical utility, is unlikely to be wanted in isolation except for the sake of mere ownership or for sentimental reasons or commemorative purposes”

-Please note that the fact that the Keeper is obliged to reject any registration of a souvenir plot does not necessarily mean that “ownership” can be obtained by some other means.
-It is therefore imperative that you purchase only through a reputable vendor such as Highland Titles.
-Indeed recent advice from the Law Society of Scotland gives this same advice on land ownership.
+However, the fact that the Keeper is obliged to reject registration does not necessarily mean that “ownership” can be obtained by some other means.

 A real right of ownership in land (in the sense of a right that is enforceable against third parties) can only be obtained by registration in the Land Register or by recording a deed in the Register of Sasines as appropriate.